 Commission robustly evaluated parenting and home learning environment (HLE), including digital, for 3 to 4-year-olds from April 2026, with clear reach targets to disadvantaged families.

-Embed the Office for Health Improvement and Disparities (OHID) 0 to 19 Healthy Child Programme in Hub pathways (speech and language, infant feeding, oral health, perinatal mental health) to strengthen universal and targeted prevention.
+Embed the Healthy Child Programme (0 to 19) and the healthy babies offer within family hub pathways (speech and language, infant feeding, oral health, perinatal mental health and parent–infant relationships), to strengthen universal and targeted prevention.

 Deliver earlier identification and support, smoother transitions, and improved outcomes for children on SEN support and/or Education Health and Care Plans (EHCP).